-These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.
+^{}These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2014 admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
+Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2015

+NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.